AKDN in India - AKDN

 icon-baby.png

-AKF’s early childhood development programmes reach almost 2.3 million children in India.
+AKF’s early childhood development programmes reach over 2.1 million children in India.

 3-icon-wash-hands.png